Alan Hale (astronomer): Discovery of Comet Hale–Bopp

 Hale first spotted the comet that would come to bear his name from his home in Cloudcroft, New Mexico, where the night sky is exceptionally dark.
 Since 1970 Hale had observed over 200 known comets, and on the night of July 22–23, 1995, after finishing his observations of periodic Comet Clark, and while waiting for periodic Comet d'Arrest to become visible above the horizon, he "decided to pass the time by observing some deep-sky objects in Sagittarius", and pointed his Meade DS-16 telescope towards globular cluster M70.
 He said that he "immediately noticed a fuzzy object in the field" which had not been present when he had observed that region of the sky two weeks earlier.

-After consulting his astronomical sources, and determining that the comet was likely unknown, Hale says:
+After consulting his astronomical sources, and determining that the comet was likely unknown, Hale said:

 I sent an email to Brian Marsden and Dan Green at the Central Bureau ... informing them of a possible comet; later, when I had verified that the object had moved against the background stars, I sent them an additional email.
 I continued to follow the comet for a total of about 3 hours, until it set behind trees in the southwest, and then was able to email a detailed report, complete with two positions.

 Unknown to Hale, that night Thomas Bopp was observing the same region of the sky with friends near Stanfield, Arizona.
-At around 11:00 pm, Bopp was observing M70 through his telescope and "noticed a fainter, fuzzy object coming into the field".
+At around 11:00 p.m., Bopp was observing M70 through his telescope and "noticed a fainter, fuzzy object coming into the field".
 Bopp and his friends determined that it was a comet, and after Bopp returned home he informed Central Bureau of his discovery.